buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcAlignmentVerticalSegment.md

 ### RadiusOfCurvature
 Radius of parabola or arc.
 Positive values imply a CCW direction whereas negative CW.
-> NOTE1 For _PredefinedType_ is CIRCULARARC.
+> NOTE For _PredefinedType_ is CIRCULARARC.
 The radius of the basis circle for the arc.

-> NOTE2 For _PredefinedType_ is PARABOLICARC.
+> NOTE For _PredefinedType_ is PARABOLICARC.
 Parabola constant (determining the “steepness” of the parabola).
 The parabola constant is provided by the “minimum parabola radius”, the true radius of a parabola at its vertical axis (the zero-gradient point of the parabola).
 The minimum radius is twice the focal length of the parabola (the distance between the focal point and the vertex).

-> NOTE3 For _PredefinedType_ that is not either CIRCULARARC or PARABOLICARC the value should be empty.
+> NOTE For _PredefinedType_ that is not either CIRCULARARC or PARABOLICARC the value should be empty.

 ### PredefinedType
 Predefined type of the vertical alignmnent segment.